Alex Jones Is ‘Victim’ In Child Porn Case, Says His Sandy Hook Lawyer

 Although the exact origin of the child pornography isn’t clear, Gizmodo reports that it may have come from Free Speech Systems servers, which are used for Jones’ for-profit e-commerce business.

-The families of Sandy Hook victims are currently suing Jone for defamation for his previous claims that the 2012 shooting was a hoax.
+The families of Sandy Hook victims are currently suing Jones for defamation for his previous claims that the 2012 shooting was a hoax.
 The families believe that Jones knowingly lied to promote the conspiracy theory that the shooting was a hoax, which they claim led to their physical confrontation and harassment.